afralmaz/intro-to-im/self portrait-sept 7.md

 Throughout the process, I also learned the noStroke(); and stroke(); codes.
 After playing around with it, I learned that if I wanted a specific object with a stroke, I can write the width and colors of the stroke, and then write "noStroke" after it with other shapes that did not need strokes.
 I was honestly proud of myself for learning that because when I first started working on the self portrait I thought I would have to live with the lines on all the shapes :0.

-My first attempt at a self portrait:
+My first attempt at a self portrait (it is okay to laugh):

 <img width="691" alt="Screen Shot 2021-09-05 at 1 00 40 AM" src="https://user-images.githubusercontent.com/89835180/132107935-dd44af7b-83ae-41d5-a320-4a5cc2165ca1.png">